OCBC Cycle

-Participants
+OBC Cycle is an annual mass-participation cycling event held on closed public roads in Singapore.
+The event is organised by OCBC Bank.
+The event also hosts the Southeast Asia Speedway Championship which is sanctioned by the Singapore Cycling Federation.

+History

 The event has gained popularity each year with more than 5,300 participants in 2009 and 9,000 in 2010.
 In 2011, over 10,000 participated in OCBC Cycle Singapore 2011.